Dallas Cowboys defensive end Marshawn Kneeland dies at 24, team says

 FRISCO, Texas (AP) — Dallas Cowboys defensive lineman Marshawn Kneeland, a former Western Michigan standout in his second NFL season, has died.
 He was 24.

 The Cowboys said Kneeland died overnight.

-There were no other details on his death, and agent Jonathan Perzley asked for privacy.
+According to ABC News, Texas State Troopers attempted to pull over Kneeland, 24, following an alleged traffic violation on the Dallas North Tollway around 10:30 p.m.
+Kneeland allegedly refused to stop and troopers pursued the vehicle until losing sight of the vehicle and stopping the chase, officials added.

+The vehicle was later found abandoned after a crash on the Dallas Parkway, the officials said.
+Kneeland was found dead "in the immediate area" with a self-inflicted gunshot wound, ABC reports.

 Kneeland died just days after recovering a blocked punt in the end zone for a touchdown in the Cowboys 27-17 loss to Arizona on Monday night.